icxuseen/logs-analysis/README.md

 ## How to run

-1. Install PostgreSQL
+1. Install PostgreSQL`

-2. Run PostgreSQL to Connect to the database
+2. Run PostgreSQL to Connect to the database`

-3. Import news.sql file
+3. Import  `news.sql file`

-4. Run LogsAnalysis.py file
+4. Create the views listed above
+5. Execute the file logs-analysis.py